kriti219/Forest-Fire-Detection-System/README.md

 ##  About Training:

-- The model was trained using the Ultralytics YOLOv8 ,The YOLOv8n model was trained using transfer learning on a pre-annotated fire and smoke dataset obtained from Kaggle.
+- The YOLOv8n model was trained using a pre-annotated fire and smoke dataset obtained from Kaggle.
 - The model was trained for 50 epochs, meaning it learned from the entire dataset 50 times to improve its accuracy.
 - Images were resized to 640 × 640 pixels and trained in batches of 16 images at a time.
 - The dataset configuration was provided through a data.yaml file, which specified the paths to training and validation images and the class names fire and smoke.